What are Buoy Moorings?

-Buoy moorings can only be used by the authority holder for the particular vessel stated in the authority (the stated ship).
+Restricted use buoy moorings can only be used by the authority holder for the particular vessel stated in the authority (the stated ship).
 On-the-spot fines can be issued by shipping inspectors for unlawful use of a buoy mooring.

-If you’re the holder of a buoy mooring authority issued by GCWA, you will have seen the words “First and Final” on the last renewal notice that we’ve sent you.
-With the implementation of our new Buoy Mooring Management Strategy, we’re aiming to send all renewal notices at least 4 weeks before the expiry date of the buoy mooring authority.
+If you’re the holder of a buoy mooring authority issued by GCWA, you will have seen the words “First and Final” on the most recent renewal reminder that we’ve sent you.
+With the implementation of our Buoy Mooring Management Strategy, we’re aiming to send all renewal reminders at least 4 weeks before the expiry date of the buoy mooring authority.

 To renew your buoy mooring authority, you must do ALL of the following:

-- Complete and sign the application for renewal that we send to you, making any necessary changes to your contact details, if necessary; and
+- Complete and sign the application for renewal that we send to you, making any necessary changes to your contact details, if necessary.

-- Send the Mooring Inspection Report, the signed application for renewal, the photo of the stated ship, together with a cheque for the fee all in the one envelope or present to our office counter with ALL of the required material and make payment of the fee by cash, credit card or cheque in person.
+- Send the Mooring Inspection Report, the signed application for renewal, the photo of the stated ship, together with a cheque for the fee ALL IN A SINGLE ENVELOPE; or come into our office counter with all of the required material and make payment of the fee by cash, credit card or cheque in person.
 If you cannot attend in person, please phone us to discuss arrangements for completing the renewal process.

-Further, if any amendments are needed to the authority, GCWA requires a request in writing setting out in full all details of the change, together with reasons for the change.
+Further, if any amendments are needed to the authority, GCWA will require a request in writing setting out in full all details of the change, together with reasons for the change.

-If you submit only part of the required material, or the application is incomplete in anyway (for example, missing any one of the documents, or your statutory declaration is not complete, signed and properly witnessed, we will return your documents to you.
+If you submit only part of the required material, or the application is incomplete in any way (for example, missing any one of the supporting documents, or your statutory declaration is not complete, signed and properly witnessed), we will return your documents to you.
 If this happens, you may miss the expiry date of the buoy mooring authority and thereby miss the opportunity to renew the authority.

 You are welcome to contact us if you have any questions about your renewal.
 However, please remember that to renew your buoy mooring authority, you must make the application for renewal as set out above, before the authority expires.